Birding · Spring · Wildflowers · Wildlife

 A classic loop hike on the east side of Orcutt Community Park with some rolling hills through low grasslands and oak trees.

-From Orcutt Community Park head east uphill on the Orcutt East Loop for a short while, until the trail then transitions in the Stubblefield Loop.
-Continue straight until you come to a fence.
+From Orcutt Community Park head east uphill on the Orcutt East Loop for a short while, until the trail then transitions in the Stubblefield Loop

 This route utilizes a series of loop trails.
 Keep things interesting by working your way out on the north side of the trails, and then coming back on the southern extensions of the loops.